ankitskr/PCG-MPI-solver/README.md

 This is an mpi-based parallel pcg solver.

 ## Installation
-To install this project, follow these steps:
+To setup this project on a supercomputing cluster, follow these steps:
 ```shell
 cd ~
 module load python3/3.11.0